owen9825/website_ananke/content/en/join_us.md

 ---

 ___We need members in order to be listed for elections!___ 🗳
-* For the [2023 NSW Election](https://en.wikipedia.org/wiki/2023_New_South_Wales_state_election), we need 750 members by mid-November 2021!! 📆
+* For the 2023 NSW Election, we need 750 members by mid-November 2021.
+Join through [this form](https://dochub.com/nonhuman-party-info/275eAYrVo6kg8NEKzXnBNQ/declaration-of-party-membership-pdf?dt=Qaefq5PPzguWMy_qy9X1).
-* For the [2022 Victorian Election](https://en.wikipedia.org/wiki/2022_Victorian_state_election), we need 500 members by March 2022
+* For the 2022 Victorian Election, we need 500 members by March 2022.
+Join through [this form](https://docs.google.com/forms/d/e/1FAIpQLScbl-EKn5Fb4-zaVCDVDMei9D9ZBJm3uB8VFRFfkErcapGcEA/viewform?usp=sf_link)

-This requirement of having hundreds of members is the government's way of ensuring that there aren't 200 parties listed on the ballot, because voting is still done on pieces of paper, which can only be so large.
-We might like to ponder other reasons they choose to restrict the number of parties, but that's for another day.
+When we submit these forms to the state electoral commission, they'll check if your details are correct; and if they're not, then we won't get approved 🙀.

+The Non-Human Party promises that the information on these forms will never be shared with anyone besides the electoral commission; and with our [Registered Officers](https://www.elections.nsw.gov.au/Political-participants/Political-parties/Register-a-party) in the relevant state.

 ## Why should I join?
 Even if you're not 100% likely to vote for the party, by helping us to get listed, it'll allow us to run a _real campaign_ for election.
 We'll have a seat at the table and will be able to shape the discourse around whether Australian governments have been neglecting the advances in technology; and the multitude of biological systems interacting with our human-built civilisation.